|Home | Intranet | A-Z Topics |eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 The County Secretary's Department has issued up-dated guidance for schools regarding access by parents and pupils to school records.
 This guidance has been issued to comply with the Education (Pupil Information)(England) Regulations 2000 and the changes to access to information governed by the Data Protection Act 1998.

-CSF4288 Model Procedures for Dealing with School Based Complaints (Guidelines for Headteachers and Governing Bodies)
+Issue 7 of the HCC Model Procedures for Dealing with School Based Complaints

 The following Policy and Practice document is obligatory for Community and Voluntary Controlled schools, and is also recommended to all Foundation and Voluntary Aided schools, and Academies as an example of good practice.